Cleaning baking sheets or cookie pans is an easy process if you know how to do it in the right way. Read all about how to clean baking sheets here!

 Each technique below involves smearing some form of cleaner or cleaning agent on the pan, letting it sit for a while, and then scraping it off.
 Scrubbing may be necessary depending on your technique, how long you let it sit, and how unclean the pan is.

 1. Using Baking Soda

-One of the best and simplest ways to clean baking sheets is with a no-scrub solution.
+One of the best and simplest ways to clean baking sheets is a no-scrub solution.
 Add a couple of tablespoons of baking soda to the pan before pouring hot water.
-After the solution stops bubbling, let it sit for an hour before using a soft cloth to remove the burned-on particles.
+When the solution stops bubbling, let it sit for an hour and then use a soft cloth to remove the burned-on particles.

 Wash the sheet pan with dish soap to complete the task.
 If the burn marks or burned-on messes are hard to remove, use this no-scrub technique to take advantage of baking soda’s abrasive properties.

 For one hour to overnight, soak the sheet pan in a solution of one tablespoon of baking soda, a few drops of dish soap, and hot water.
 You should be able to scrub any dirt or stains away after soaking.

 Avoid using abrasive or heavy-duty cleaning methods on non-stick pans.
 Because of the baking soda’s abrasive properties and dish soap’s ability to remove grease, this combination works nicely.